We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A wart is a small growth with a rough texture that can appear anywhere on the body.
-It can look like a solid blister or a small cauliflower.
+A wart is a small growth that can appear anywhere on the body.
+Treatment options involve topical remedies, surgery, and antibiotics.

 What treatments are available?

-It is important to protect the skin around the wart before applying this treatment because salicylic acid may destroy healthy skin.
-Do not apply to the face.
+It is important to protect the skin around the wart before applying this treatment, as salicylic acid may destroy healthy skin.
+In addition, a person should not apply salicylic acid to their face.

 This is painless, but it creates a blister that may be uncomfortable.
-The blister lifts the wart from the skin, and the doctor removes the dead part of the wart.
+As this blister forms, it lifts the wart from the skin.
+The doctor will then remove the dead part of the wart.

 Candida antigen shots